khsamonte/nihongo-nook/markdown/cure-dolly/14-adverbs-mo-particle.md

 So, once again, we've gone through the story a little more rapidly than the first time, and we've learned quite a lot.

 >> Note: This is where Dolly fully incorporates Kanji into her lessons, also due to people requesting it, as indeed, once you embrace Kanji, Japanese text without it is truly a headache to read, let alone to comprehend.
 Do not be scared or hostile to Kanji, they are your friends, believe me.

->> Both Yomichan (did not use to work, but it works again in the newest version) and Rikaichamp work here, so Kanji should not pose any real issue for you, as far as reading them goes.